restic36/robotframework-appium-extensions/keywords_revisadas/tap_a_point/README.md

-# Perform Click A Point — AppiumLibrary Extension
+# Perform Tap A Point — AppiumLibrary Extension

-`Perform Click A Point` is a custom keyword for the Robot Framework AppiumLibrary.
+`Tap A Point` is a custom keyword for the Robot Framework AppiumLibrary.
 It performs a precise tap gesture on a specific screen coordinate using W3C-compliant touch actions.

 ---